EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 }
 ```

-Realistically you can mix them all together and have as many nested `objects` as you want.
+Realistically you can mix all the examples together and have as many nested `"keys":` as you want.

 ```json
 {